prasad223/os161_Docker/Asst2.md

 1. Remember, that each process can open at most OPEN_MAX files, and obviously, the handle has to be non-negative.
 This is also corroborated by the t_fdtable[] array in thread.

+Note : We also allow processes to close their own individual FD 0,1 and 2.
+This is safe since during process init, the file table is "copied" from parent process.

 2. Second, the location pointed 'to' by the fileHandle must have some descriptor i.e. a non-null location.

 3. Third, even if the location is non-null, the vnode must be not null as well.